American Domestic Show Flight: History

-The American Domestic Flight in name and in fact is an all American creation.

-This beautiful pigeon was created well over hundred years ago in New York State, specifically in Yorkville and the Brooklyn section of New York City proper.
-Its inception is traced back to 1880 when a Long Faced Hollander, from Germany, was crossed with the small English Magpie, forming the basic foundation of our present day American Domestic Flight.
-Alex Rawson, a prominent breeder in the 50's has a slightly different twist stating they were originally developed in Germany, called the Hanover.
-Which ever the case, U.S. Breeders Quickly and drastically morphed these birds, into what is without doubt an American breeder's creation.
-Early breeders around 1900's were thriving all through Long Island and New Jersey and soon began breeding it to become as a show specimen as well as a flier.
+Many believe that the American Domestic Show Flight was first bred in Yorkville and the Brooklyn section of New York City proper.
+Its inception is traced back to 1880 when a Long Faced Hollander, from Germany, was crossed with the small English Magpie, forming the foundation of the present day American Domestic Show Flight.
+Some others, including Alex Rawson, a prominent breeder in the 1950's, believe that they were instead originally developed in Germany, and called the Hanover.
+Whichever the case, American breeders quickly took to these birds.
+Early breeders around 1900's were thriving all through Long Island and New Jersey and soon began breeding them to become as a show specimen as well as a flier.

-As a flier they were flew competitively in the sport of triganorio, originating in Modena Italy.
+As a flier they were flown competitively in the sport of triganorio, originating in Modena Italy.

 The original breeds used in their development are present today but have taken entirely different courses.
 The Magpie is often seen at the larger shows, while the Long Faced Hollander and Hanover have been lost in obscurity.
 The Domestic Flight of the 1930's retains very little of its original appearance, but the changes to come were drastic indeed.